Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference: Policy Evaluation

-We turn to reformulating the functional fixed point problem \eqref{eq:bellman_operator_v} defined by Bellman's equation so that it may be identified with a nested stochastic program.
-We note that the resulting domain of this problem is intractable, and address this by hypothesizing that the Bellman fixed point belongs to a RKHS, which, in turn, requires the introduction of regularization.
+We reformulate the fixed point problem \eqref{eq:bellman_operator_v} defined by Bellman's equation so that it may be identified with a nested stochastic program. {Since the resulting domain of this problem is intractable, we hypothesize that the Bellman fixed point belongs to a RKHS.
+Then, to apply the Representer Theorem, we require the introduction of regularization.}

 We proceed with reformulating \eqref{eq:bellman_operator_v}: subtract the value function $V^{\pi}(\bbx)$ that satisfies the fixed point relation from both sides, and then pull it inside the expectation: